creativecreatorormaybenot/clock/README.md

  * Get fully familiar with the mock data and design hierarchy to work with the clock data.

- * Use Bézier curves to display background with cut to another color and animate that nicely, e.g. top half pink and bottom half yellow using a Bézier curve to create the cut.
+ * Add wave animation to background.

-   * Curve should be adjusted by the model dynamically, e.g. the height of the cut or w/e and always animate in a relaxing fashion.
+ * Background curve should be adjusted by the model dynamically, e.g. the height of the cut or w/e and always animate in a relaxing fashion.

  * Add ball that bounces about scene, e.g. off the second hand.
 Maybe only show it sometimes or make it slow and show other balls for special events.

   * This should ideally be relaxing -> not fast.

  * Push some subtle animated transforms (in CompositedClock?) that introduce some nice perspective changes.